MinghuaYin/stabiliser-decompositions-of-quantum-states/README.md

 - **`timings.txt`**: timings (in seconds) for running the code for $n = 1, \ldots, 5$ qubits.

 ### Data directories
-- **`data`**: files, for $n = 1, \ldots, 7$ qubits, that contain
+- **`data`**: files, for $n = 1, \ldots, 6$ qubits, that contain
-    - the matrix $B$ in Python-ready `.npz` format (compressed for $n=7$),
+    - the matrix $B$ in Python-ready `.npz` format,
     - (for $n \leq 6$) the check matrices (`..._subgroups_polished.data`) in a readable format for the code,
     - (for $n \leq 3$) a matrix whose columns are the $n$-qubit stabiliser states (`..._matrix_sorted.csv`), in a human-readable format,
     - (for $n \leq 3$) the $B$ matrix in a human-readable `.csv` format.

+  The $B$ matrix for $n=7$, compressed into a `.tar.xz` file, can be downloaded [here](https://drive.google.com/file/d/1dwBClesdz-UZ-IGLavsw5JPkrXjFCNvd/view?usp=drive_link).

-  Note that, for $n = 6$, the data here is restricted to the set of *real* stabiliser states, due to computational complexity.
+  Note that, for $n = 6,7$, the data here is restricted to the set of *real* stabiliser states, due to computational complexity.
 This means that, with this data, we can only accurately compute the stabiliser extent of a real state (since every real state has an extent-optimal decomposition into real stabiliser states, with real coefficients).
 - **`opti_data`**: files that contain, for a number of 6-qubit states $\ket{\psi}$,
     - the state vectors of the stabiliser states present in an extent-optimal decomposition of $\ket{\psi}$,
     - the coefficients in this decomposition.